saresrg/www-k6sny-org/docs/saresrg/index.md

 -   Wide area coverage, located on Crystal Peak, Santa Clara County
 -   Emergency generator

-### Linking from AA6BT 2m repeater
+### Santa Clara County ARES/RACES

-The control operators of the [AA6BT repeater](http://www.svecs.net/) have the capablility of linking that repeater to K6SNY, for purposes of mutual aid during times of disasters and other emergencies.
+The control operators of the [AA6BT 2m repeater](http://www.svecs.net/) have the capability of linking that repeater to K6SNY, for purposes of mutual aid during times of disasters and other emergencies.

+In September 2024, K6SNY was designated as the _primary_ repeater to cover the County Resource Net - South.

 ### Open Repeater